 [::1]:5432 because you stopped the Docker container.

-Since Vault cannot connect to PostgreSQL, it cannot issue the revocation statements required to completely revoke the credentials and associated lease.
+Since Vault cannot connect to PostgreSQL, it cannot issue the revocation statements required to revoke the credentials and associated lease.

 When Vault encounters irrevocable leases, it behaves differently depending on the version in use.